 In order to best do these things, sometimes we will want to spend time with parents without the child/teen present.
 This is especially true for parents/guardians of younger children.

 Unfortunately, for clients who are using Medicare "Better Access" funding, Medicare will not allow us see the parents without the child/teen present using the young person's Mental Health Care Plan.
 We have been lobbying government and Medicare directly to try to change this, but at this point in time these are the conditions Medicare have outlined.

 This means when we do want to see parents on their own, we can only see parents alone without child/teen present for only 10 minutes out of our allocated hour with the client (because Medicare will pay us for a 50 minute session, and we have 60 minutes put aside).

 HOWEVER, we cannot do this at every session, as we normally need that final 10 minutes of the hour to write notes and plan for the next session.

 Therefore, in order to work effectively with the parent, we will sometimes ask parents to have a separate session with us that not using child/teen's Mental Health Care plan.
-In order to have these sessions, some parents obtain or use a Mental Health Care Plan of their own (if they are eligible) or some elect to use private health cover or pay for sessions privately.
+In order to have these sessions, some parents obtain or use a Mental Health Care Plan of their own (if they are eligible - please note we only see parents who have been diagnosed with adjustment disorder related to parenting stress, we don't work with parents with other mental health conditions) or some elect to use private health cover or pay for sessions privately.

 Please note that if we see parents separately from the child, we will also need to make sure the child (depending on their age) is able to give consent to this, and understands the risks and benefits of us seeing their mum or dad as well as them.